supron54321/DotsUI/com.dotsui.core/README.md

 # Contribution #

 Since Core is not ready yet, I do not accept pull requests for new features.
 If you have any suggestions, please create issue.
-If you really want to help, please test this package and report all issues (check [KnownIssues](Documentation~/KnownIssues.md) before posting new issue).
+If you really want to help, please test this package and report all bugs (check [KnownIssues](Documentation~/KnownIssues.md) before posting a new issue).

 # FAQ #